 I had the support of my very good friends in doing this and without them it would have never been remotely possible to have gotten so many performances done.
 I had marketed myself well enough that I was getting phone calls from many organizations asking for performances and even had a small chance to help some high school students by Davis to learn Lion Dancing.
 But that wasn’t even the end of my spring bloom, I used my momentum from all the headway I had been making and went to a very special place that I had not gone to in a very long time.

 Ever since the passing of my Uncle, who has been the only real positive father figure in my life, in September of 2018, I had always thought about going back to a Farmer’s Market in memory of him.
-But every single time I thought about it and considered going to waking up early enough, I was always unable to follow through.
-However with the help of some really good friends, I decided to follow through with it by accompanying them to one in San Leandro.
+But every single time I thought about it and considered waking up early enough, I was always unable to follow through.
+However, with the help of some really good friends, I decided to follow through with it by accompanying them to one in San Leandro.
 It would be my first time at a Farmer’s Market since the day of my Uncle’s accident and his passing.

-Although I had seen a lot of growth and I had seen such huge step forwards in life, none of it truly mattered because I never bothered to face the real demons scratching away at my life.
+Although I had seen a lot of growth and I had seen such huge steps forwards in life, none of it truly mattered because I never bothered to face the real demons scratching away at my life.
 I never really met the things that truly bothered me on the open battlefield because I was always too scared of losing.
 But I know now that it’s not even about winning or losing.
 Because win or lose, it’s about finishing the fight, it’s about giving it your all without any regrets and knowing that you can finally put the fight and past behind you and be able to move forward, freely.
 I would learn these harsh lessons in the coming months that tested me to my breaking point.